dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 SELECT @@ROWCOUNT;
 ```

-This will result in an exception if the foreign key constraint in the database is not configured for cascade deletes.
+This would result in an exception if the foreign key constraint in the database is not configured for cascade deletes.
 However, in this case the posts are deleted by the database because it has been configured with `ON DELETE CASCADE` when it was created.

 > [!NOTE]
 > Databases don't typically have any way to automatically delete orphans.
 This is because while EF Core represents relationships using navigations as well of foreign keys, databases have only foreign keys and no navigations.
 This means that it is usually not possible to sever a relationship without loading both sides into the DbContext.